BadmWe/WebBadminton/README.md

 We built the application using JavaScript, NextJS, React, Tailwind Css and Wagmi library, IPFS, nft.storage and web3.storage.
 The application is hosted on vercel.
 The newsletter list data is stored on ipfs with web3.storage.

-The contract is built with solidity, hardhat and polygon blockchain mumbai testnet.
+The contract is built with solidity, hardhat, EVMOS devnet and polygon blockchain mumbai testnet.
 Meanwhile the Ipfs data is stored using nft.storage.

 ## Getting started